inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 <br>

 ### PARTITIONING DATA
-Very often datasets are too large to write to one single file.
-In that case, you'll want to partition it to multiple files breaking up the dataset based on a row or characteristic.
-Date is a good way to partition the taxi dataset because it creates an even distribution of rides and it is a natural way to query data.
+Very often, datasets are too large to be written to a single file.
+In such cases, you'll want to partition the dataset into multiple files, breaking it up based on a specific row or characteristic.
+Using the date is a good way to partition the taxi dataset because it creates an even distribution of rides and provides a natural way to query the data."

 - Add a `Python > Generic (No Template) Data Exporter` and rename to 'taxi_to_gcs_partitioned_parquet'
 - The new block gets automatically added after the 'taxi_to_gcs_parquet' block.
 This is not where we want it.
 Click on the connection, delete it, and then add a connection directly from the transformer to the 'taxi_to_gcs_partitioned_parquet' block.
 Now the 2 export blocks will be run in parallel rather than sequentially. <br>